akashsv01/project-application-template/README.md

-Some of the graphs and prediction time & statistics are as follows:
+## Graphs and prediction time & statistics

 Different types of graphs and analysis are done based on the prediction time to complete the open issues.